oomek/attractplus/Layouts.md

 // Add a text that will display a copyright message if both
 // the manufacturer name and a year are present.
 Otherwise,
-// just show the Manufactuer name.
+// just show the Manufacturer name.
 //
 function well_formatted()
 {